-Official Egyptian religious culture was centered on temple worship, and temple worship was always carried out in the name of the Egyptian Pharaohs.
-The concerns of official Egyptian religious culture were expressed in “cult”—that is, in actions of ritual worship.
+Official Egyptian religious culture, centered on temple worship, was always carried out in the name of the Egyptian Pharaohs.
+The concerns of official Egyptian religious culture were expressed in “cult”—that is, actions of ritual worship.

 Egyptian Temples, Priests and Gods

 Within Egypt, the focus of cultic worship was not only gods but also living kings, sacred animals, and the dead, especially those dead who were venerated as special heroes.
-Although the Pharaoh was the chief cultic official of the nation, in fact, most of the works of worship were carried out by hereditary or appointed priests who conducted worship on the Pharaoh’s behalf, and they did this both in temples and in other sacred spaces.
+Although the Pharaoh was the chief cultic official of the nation most of the works of worship were carried out by hereditary or appointed priests who conducted worship on the Pharaoh’s behalf, done in both temples and other sacred spaces.

-The temple would be surrounded and supported by an estate.
-The temple estate provided everything necessary to supply the worship of the temple, which took in a great deal.
-This would include agricultural land, pens for sacrificial animals, and housing for the personnel who served at the temple and in the temple estate.
+The temple was surrounded and supported by an estate, which provided everything necessary to supply the worship of the temple and the required assets; this included agricultural land, pens for sacrificial animals, and housing for the personnel who served at the temple and in the temple estate.

 There were two orders of priests who were responsible for different aspects of worship.
-The higher order of priests performed the rituals that focused on caring for the image of the god in the temple.
-They were responsible for interpreting oracles, or prophetic messages, that might be received from the god.
+The higher order of priests performed rituals focused on caring for the image of the god in the temple.
+Their duties involved interpreting oracles or prophetic messages that might be sent from the god.

-The lower order of priests was responsible for supervising the craftsmen and the servants of the temple estate.
+Supporting them was the lower order of priests, who were responsible for supervising the craftsmen and the servants of the temple estate.
 They carried the shrine that contained the god’s image, during rituals, and they poured out water offerings and performed other duties in the temple.

-In addition to these two orders of priests, there were other cultic functionaries, and there were also musicians, singers, and dancers—both men and women—who had their place and their proper duties in the temple.
+In addition to these two orders of priests, there were other cultic functionaries—musicians, singers, and dancers, both men and women—who had their place and their proper duties in the temple.
 After the Old Kingdom, only men served as priests, although women might serve in other functions within the temple estate.

-The main temple ritual would take place in the morning, and it coincided with the dawn, considered the rebirth of the sun god.
+The main temple ritual would take place in the morning, coinciding with the dawn, considered the rebirth of the sun god.
 At dawn, the priests of the temple would unlock and open the doors of the temple, just at the moment the sun rose.
-The temple would be purified with water and incense.
-This was in preparation for the opening of the door to the god’s shrine.
+The temple would be purified with water and incense in preparation for the opening of the door to the god’s shrine.
 After the purification, the doors of the god’s shrine were then opened, and the cultic statue that represented the god of the temple was removed.

 Religious Icons and Rituals

-Although we are used to seeing colossal representations of the Pharaohs and the gods in ancient Egyptian remains, most of the cultic statues were, themselves, relatively small—around two feet tall, on average—and they might be made of stone, of wood, or of metal.
-The statue in the shrine of the god, representing the god, was not only a representation but also a dwelling for the presence and the active consciousness of the god in his temple.
+Although we are used to seeing colossal representations of the Pharaohs and the gods in ancient Egyptian remains, most of the cultic statues were, themselves, relatively small—around two feet tall, on average—and they might be made of stone, wood, or metal.
+The statue in the shrine of the temple was not only a representation of the god, but a dwelling place for the presence and active consciousness of the god in his temple.

 The cult statue would be stripped of the previous day’s clothing, while the shrine itself was washed and purified.
 The statue was then decorated and anointed with oil.
 Then, it would be dressed again in fresh ceremonial clothing and invested, once again, with the symbols of its divine power.
 During this ritual, the statue was also presented with the day’s offerings.
 This provided an opportunity for the statue to partake of the spiritual essence of the food.
 At the end of the ceremony, the priests replaced the statue in its shrine, shut the doors of the shrine, and then left the temple while the chief priest closed and locked the doors behind them, bringing the ceremony to an end for the day.

-In addition to this primary daily ritual, there were other rituals that were commonly performed, not only in temples but in other sacred spaces as well.
-Other temple rituals were typically conducted during other times of day.
-Mostly, they were aimed at purifying the god’s shrine, or during the night, they were used to drive away the threats of the forces of chaos.
+In addition to this primary daily ritual, other, routine rituals were commonly performed, not only in temples but in other sacred spaces as well during the day.
+Mostly, they were aimed at purifying the god’s shrine.
+During the night, they were used to drive away threats from the forces of chaos.

-Rituals were also celebrated in honor of the divine Pharaoh, and this would happen both during the Pharaoh’s life on earth and after his death.
-After his death, offerings were made to the divine Pharaoh in temples that formed part of his tomb complex—so that there was worship of the departed spirit of the Pharaoh taking place in the tomb in which his body resided.
+Rituals were also celebrated in honor of the divine Pharaoh, during both his life on earth and after his death.
+After he died, offerings were made to the divine Pharaoh in temples that formed part of his tomb complex—allowing the worship of his departed spirit in the tomb where his body resided.

-There were also funerary cults to provide offerings for all the dead who had been prepared to enter the afterlife through that process of mummification and the ceremony of the “Opening of the Mouth.”
+Funerary cults provided offerings for all those who died by preparing their bodies to enter the afterlife through mummification and the ceremony of the “Opening of the Mouth.”
 All those dead who were believed to reside in the kingdom of Osiris received the offerings of the funerary cult.

 The Holy Animals

-Temple animals were carefully chosen.
-They had to be without blemish.
-They had to be perfect representations of their type, and they were housed and maintained on the temple estate.
-They were carefully chosen to be honored as manifestations of the god, and they were believed to be able to give oracles themselves—prophetic insights on the god’s behalf.
+Temple animals were carefully chosen: They had to be without blemish—perfect representations of their type, for they were honored as manifestations of the god.
+It was believed they could give oracles—prophetic insights on the god’s behalf.
 They and other animals of the same species were kept in the temple estate in honor of the god, and at death, the animals were mummified and presented in the temple as votive offerings, signs of devotion and respect.

-Away from the temple estate, other animals species that were sacred to the gods were kept in homes and were honored as the gods’ representatives.
+Away from the temple estate, other animal species that were sacred to the gods were kept in homes and were honored as the gods’ representatives.
 When they died, they were buried.

 Celebrating Divine Power

-Official Egyptian religion included a variety of festivals that honored the Pharaoh, or honored the gods, and this provided opportunities for common people to have some fleeting contact with these sources of divine power.
+Official Egyptian religion included a variety of festivals that honored the Pharaoh or honored the gods, providing opportunities for common people to have some fleeting contact with these sources of divine power.
 The Pharaoh played the leading role in several annual festivals, particularly those that involved his own royal authority.
 He was also actively involved in ceremonies and festivals that celebrated the seasonal fertility and well-being of the land.

 The transportation on the bark was one of the few occasions when the temple gods, or at least their shrines, were visible to the majority of the Egyptian people.
 Over time, and especially during the New Kingdom, festivals became occasions for outpourings of public religious sentiment, something that was not particularly valued or called for earlier in Egyptian history.
 Public religious sentiment was expressed, though, increasingly in the New Kingdom, as whole villages would turn out to see the divine procession of the god’s bark as part of this seasonal festival.